epangelias/paracelsus/README.md

 ## TODO

+- Instead of <main>, make a component to put in the header so can hide header or other things
 - CSS Theme
-- Refactor and simplify, make bloated features more componential, easy to add/remove
+- Refactor and simplify, make bloated features more componential, easy to add/remove, plugins
 - Allow data and other events to be sent through sse
-- also max length for the name on header
-  - Better refactor function to display name, and to validate it and to reformat it
 - Add to homescreen guide
 - Notifications
 - SEO, Analytics